jaydenseric/Barebones/README.md

 Place your main styles in *_styles.scss*, tapping into all the above.

+## Automatic CSS vendor prefixes

+Remember not to use vendor prefixes in your Sass, [Autoprefixer](https://github.com/nDmitry/grunt-autoprefixer) parses the compiled Sass and adds vendor-prefixed CSS properties using the [Can I Use](http://caniuse.com) database.
+You can [adjust the browsers supported](https://github.com/postcss/autoprefixer#browsers) in *Gruntfile.js*.

 ## How-to

 ### Create & use font icons

-Font icons are handled using a special [Font Custom](https://github.com/FontCustom/fontcustom) implementation.
-Refer to the article [*"Font icons like a boss with Sass & Font Custom"*](http://jaydenseric.com/blog/font-icons-like-a-boss-with-sass-and-font-custom) for detailed usage instructions.
+Font icons are handled using an [SVG to webfont converter](https://github.com/sapegin/grunt-webfont) for Grunt.

-Manage all your project's font icons in */fontcustom/vectors/* as nicely named SVG files.
-Add icons to this folder to have the font magically recompiled and base64 embedded in the CSS, automatically set up for you to start using the icons in *_styles.scss* via their nice names using the `icon($position: before, $icon: false, $styles: true)` utility mixin; without touching your markup or dealing with non-semantic class names.
+1. Add an optimised SVG file named after the icon to */icons/vectors/*.
+2. If `grunt watch` was running (run `grunt` if you forgot) the icon font is automatically updated in the Sass as a Base64 WOFF data URI, along with a new unicode character map.
+3. Use the `icon($position: before, $icon: false, $styles: true)` mixin in *_styles.scss* to add the new icon wherever you like.
+Use the SVG filename without the extension for the `$icon` parameter.
+Easy!

+See [*"Fun with Sass & font icons"*](http://jaydenseric.com/blog/fun-with-sass-and-font-icons) to learn more about the mixin.

 #### Example

-The icon */fontcustom/vectors/menu.svg* is included by default.
-First make sure Font Custom and Sass are compiling (see ***Getting started***), then in *_styles.scss*:
+The icon *menu.svg* is included by default.
+First make sure to run `grunt` (see ***Compilation***), then in *_styles.scss*:

 ```scss
 .menu {